dragoonDorise/pegasus-rg552-metadata/README.md

 If your RG552 came with games you can skip this step and go right to the next.

-Now that you have both the Theme and the Metadata pack in your RG552 lets copy some games, just drag and drop the rom files in every system folder ( we recommend using no intro roms found on archive.org )
+Now that you have the Metadata pack in your RG552 lets copy some games, just drag and drop the rom files in every system folder ( we recommend using no intro roms found on archive.org )

 Example: I want to transfer **Legend of Zelda, The - A Link to the Past (USA).zip** for Super Nes, just drag and drop the file to sdcard/snes/, repeat the process with the rest of the systems you want to play.